Skip to Content

 Other Kinds of Tapeworms

-There are other types of tapeworms that infest raw fresh fish and raw meat.
+Other than the common tapeworm, there are other types of tapeworms that infest raw fresh fish and raw meat.

 They are extremely dangerous to humans, who can acquire them through contact with the dog’s feces.